GitHubSachin/CustomThreadPool/readme.md

-Now after having both implementation ready, I decided to test and compare with standard .net threadpool, and realized that the data structures and locking I am using for queue is causing bad performance on enqueue, so now I am experimenting on another idea, what if I can create some data structure so that I can enqueue and dequeue work as fast as possible without any locking overhead at all?? next step is to replace .net queue class with a doubly linked list which will be written such a way that queue will not use any locks and will just do a form of a spin lock... let’s see how much it helps. various patterns like combination of work stealing and distribution with both global and local queues.
-The concept will be
+Now after having both implementation ready, I decided to test and compare with standard .net threadpool, and realized that the data structures and locking I am using for queue is causing bad performance on enqueue, so now I am experimenting on another idea, what if I can create some data structure so that I can enqueue and dequeue work as fast as possible without any locking overhead at all?? next step is to replace .net queue class with a doubly linked list which will be written such a way that queue will not use any locks and will just do a form of a spin lock... let’s see how much it helps.

+#CustomThreadPool3 (coming soon..)
+This implementation I am using both approaches of #1 and #2 above with addition to some twist on optimizing the work scheduling and assignment.
+It turns out that most of the multithreaded applications involve some sort of recursive divide and conquer kind of work loads, in such cases, it’s important to pay attention on how you enqueue the work, for example the work enqueued from the pool threads can be added to its local queue, this will be very fast because there will be no locking on local queue.
+However new work coming from the outside pool thread can go to global queue (with some locking involved).
+With this approach we need to design a thread local queue which is lock free for local operations but uses some locking when accessed from another threads, this is how we distribute work efficiently.
+The algorithm works like this:

-1. One global queue
+1. There is One global queue
-2. each thread have local queue
+2. each thread have local queue (special type if queue we will talk in details later)
-3. when work is added from pool thread it goes to local queue
+3. when work is added from pool thread it goes to its local queue
 4. when work is added from non pool thread it goes to global queue
 5. pool threads are processing work in this order -check local queue, for new item
 -check global queue, for new item
 -get item from neighbour.

-here is perf results so far..

 ## Performance Benchmark